Optimal transport and control of an active particle near a plane wall: Benchmarks and estimations

 \subsection{Evaluated quantities}

-Two work values are reported for each grid point. $\langle W \rangle_{GA}$ is the mean thermodynamic work of the best GA-evolved protocol, evaluated retrospectively at $N_\text{traj} = 100{,}000$ trajectories using the near-wall Heun integrator (Eq.~\ref{eq:heun}). $W_\text{Seifert}$ is the mean work of the Seifert linear-ramp protocol (Eq.~\ref{eq:seifert_protocol}) evaluated through the same near-wall simulator at the same $100{,}000$ trajectories and the same random seed.
+Two work values are reported for each grid point. $\langle W \rangle $ is the mean thermodynamic work of the best Adam-evolved protocol, evaluated retrospectively at $N_\text{traj} = 100{,}000$ trajectories using the Euler-maruyama integrator (Eq.~\ref{eq:em}). $W_\text{SS}$ is the mean work of the Schmiedl--Seifert linear-ramp protocol (Eq.~\ref{eq:seifert_protocol}) evaluated through the same near-wall simulator at the same $100{,}000$ trajectories and the same random seed.
 Since both quantities are computed with identical near-wall physics, their difference

 measures the genuine thermodynamic gain from optimising the protocol shape for the near-wall environment.
-In the bulk limit $H_0 = 1000$ both quantities recover $W^* = 6.25$, confirming that the Seifert protocol remains optimal when wall effects are absent.
+In the bulk limit $H_0 = 1000$ both quantities recover $W^* = 6.25$, confirming that the Schmiedl--Seifert protocol remains optimal when wall effects are absent.